Technology Transfer Process

 Due to the expense and the length of time required to obtain a patent, patent applications are not possible for all Clemson intellectual property.

 If you created the invention under a sponsored research or consulting agreement with another institution or company, your CURF Technology Commercialization Officer will need to review that contract to determine ownership and other rights associated with the contract.
-The contract terms will be provided to the Clemson University Intellectual Property Committee to consider in their assessment of the invention.
 Your CURF Technology Commercialization Officer will work with the other institution or company to negotiate the appropriate agreement addressing protection and commercialization of the invention.

 Yes.
 Often a patent application is filed before a licensee has been identified.
 At times, CURF must decline further patent prosecution after a reasonable period of attempting to identify a licensee.